dotnet/docs/docs/framework/wcf/samples/poco-support.md

   - "dotnet"
 ---
 # POCO Support
 This sample demonstrates the serialization support for unmarked types; that is, types to which serialization attributes have not been applied, sometimes referred to as Plain Old CLR Object (POCO) types.
 The <xref:System.Runtime.Serialization.DataContractSerializer> infers a data contract for all public unmarked types that have a default constructor.
-Data contracts allow you to pass structured data to and from services. [!INCLUDE[crabout](../../../../includes/crabout-md.md)] unmarked types, see [Serializable Types](../../../../docs/framework/wcf/feature-details/serializable-types.md).
+Data contracts allow you to pass structured data to and from services.
+For more information about unmarked types, see [Serializable Types](../../../../docs/framework/wcf/feature-details/serializable-types.md).

  This sample is based on the [Getting Started](../../../../docs/framework/wcf/samples/getting-started-sample.md), but uses complex numbers instead of primitive numeric types.
 It is also similar to the [Basic Data Contract](../../../../docs/framework/wcf/samples/basic-data-contract.md) sample, except that the <xref:System.Runtime.Serialization.DataContractAttribute> and <xref:System.Runtime.Serialization.DataMemberAttribute> attributes are not used.